 Students will also be able to meet and solve challenges on an advanced engineering level outside the area of specializations and in close cooperation with experts from other fields.

-By completing this Master’s Degree Programme, graduates will be qualified for many attractive job positions in the marine sector.
+By completing this Master’s Degree Program, graduates will be qualified for many attractive job positions in the marine sector.

 During the study period, there are possibilities for international student exchanges at one of our partner universities in Europe, Russia or Scandinavia.